This post may contain affiliate links. For more information, read my disclosure policy.

 Use this easy recipe as an appetizer or a 30 minute meal – everyone loves teriyaki meatballs, especially the kids!

+I prefer buying the P.F.
+Chang’s Home Menu Teriyaki Sauce because it’s so much easier!
 P.F.
 CHANG’S HOME MENU are registered trademarks owned by P.F.
 Chang’s China Bistro, Inc. and are used with permission.
+This post was sponsored by Conagra in 2020, but opinions expressed are my own.